-Read on for a list of vitamin C foods and how they can help support your health.
+Check out the vitamin C foods list below.
 Note that the FDA calculates its Daily Value (DV) percentages based on eating 90 milligrams of vitamin C per day.

-This bright tropical fruit is the top food high in ascorbic acid, offering 419 percent (!) of the DV as well as 9 grams of fiber and 4 grams of protein per 1-cup serving.
-Blend it into your favorite smoothie for a refreshing, hydrating and vitamin C-packed snack.
+This bright tropical fruit is the top food high in ascorbic acid, offering 376.7 mg or 419 percent (!) of the DV as well as 9 grams of fiber and 4 grams of protein per 1-cup serving.
+Blend it into your favorite smoothie for a refreshing, hydrating and vitamin C-rich snack.

-Bell peppers of all colors are excellent sources of vitamin C, but red contains the most, with 211 percent of the DV per 1 cup raw.
+Bell peppers of all colors are excellent sources of vitamin C, but red contains the most, with 190.3 mg or 211 percent of the DV per 1 cup raw.
 Red bell peppers also contain much higher levels of beta-carotene (that's why they're red!) than their green and yellow sisters.

-Red bell peppers also contain fiber and a bit of plant-based iron (also called non-heme iron).
+This vitamin C vegetable also contains fiber and a bit of plant-based iron (also called non-heme iron).

-Kiwifruit — kiwi for short — hails from New Zealand, and its sweet green flesh delivers 185 percent of the DV for vitamin C per cup (that's about two whole fruits).
+Kiwifruit hails from New Zealand, and its sweet green flesh delivers 166.9 mg or 185 percent of the DV for vitamin C per cup (that's about two whole fruits).

-While green bell peppers don't contain quite as much vitamin C as red bell peppers, just 1 cup will get you well over your daily needs with 133 percent of the DV.
+While green bell peppers don't contain quite as much vitamin C as red bell peppers, just 1 cup will get you well over your daily needs with 119.8 mg or 133 percent of the DV.

 And like their red sister, green bell peppers provide some iron and fiber, making them a nutritious add-in to salads and stir-fries.